etlguru/site/src/pages/documentation/software-development-kit.md

 tags: ['development']
 ---

-SDK holds the latest list of "Some code" actions and connections The purpose of this project is to help developers to design new actions according to their needs.
+SDK holds the latest list of "Some code" actions and connections.
+SDK helps developers to design new actions according to their needs.

 **Note:** Although it is possible to create actions and connections using some-code interface, SDK provides more connivent way of trouble-shooting the above